Skip to content

 Encountered problems

-We met Martin Görner, machine learning expert, during a TensorFlow meetup in Paris.
+We met Martin Görner, a machine learning expert, during a TensorFlow meetup in Paris.
 He advised us to have a look at transfer learning to bypass this issue.

 As of now, we are not able to improve the scope of objects without significantly lowering performance.